AbuBakr-S/evaluate-news-nlp/README.md

         - Rerun `build` script
     Source Maps
         - Controls if and how source maps are generated.
 Source Maps are a neat method of getting access to the original source code when debugging compiled applications

+## Saas and Webpack

+1. Convert CSS files to Saas
+    - In the styles folder, convert all `.css` file extensions to `.scss`.
+CSS is valid Saas!

+2. Setup Saas with Webpack
+    - Utilise Webpack's loa